respeecher/auto-odoo/README.md

 connections.

 If you are on AWS, you can use security groups to set up your firewall.
 Otherwise, you will need to use iptables.
-The reset of this section assumes that you are using iptables.
+The rest of this section assumes that you are using iptables.

 Normally blocking access to ports from random IP addresses would be done by configuring the `INPUT` chain of the `filter` table in iptables.
 However, when a docker container is listening on ports, traffic to them actually goes